dmlc/xgboost/doc/jvm/index.md

 After your `JAVA_HOME` is defined correctly, it is as simple as run `mvn package` under jvm-packages directory to install XGBoost4J.
 You can also skip the tests by running `mvn -DskipTests=true package`, if you are sure about the correctness of your local setup.

 After integrating with Dataframe/Dataset APIs of Spark 2.0, XGBoost4J-Spark only supports compile with Spark 2.x.
-You can build XGBoost4J-Spark as a component of XGBoost4J by running `mvn package`.
-(How to compile with Spark 1.x is TBD)
+You can build XGBoost4J-Spark as a component of XGBoost4J by running `mvn package`, and you can specify the version of spark with `mvn -Dspark.version=1.6.0 package`.
+(In the `dataframe` sub directory under `xgboost4j-spark`, we provide the dataframe implementation based on Spark-1.6.x APIs, but this folder will be removed in future release)

 Contents
 --------